najamelan/ws_stream_wasm/examples/chat_client/README.md

 ## TODO
 - stop auto scroll if the user scrolls up
-- make enter work as a way to send the message, and refocus chat input after send.
-- show connected users on the right
 - show available commands on startup
 - show timestamp of messages
 - nicks must be unique, non-empty